mostrozny/GDPR-plugin/README.md

 # GDPR-plugin

+## What is this?

+ This is General Data Protection Regulation plugin for your website.
+Lightweight, easy-in-use, written in VanillaJS & CSS.
+ After accepting the consent, the window does not pop up for 7 days.
+This plugin use cookies to save you consent.

 ## How to use?

  1. Download plugin, put gdprplugin.js to your JS folder and gdprplugin.css to your Styles folder.